silx-kit/silx/doc/source/sample_code/index.rst

      - .. image:: img/plotClearAction.png
          :height: 150px
          :align: center
-     - This script shows how to create a minimalistic PlotAction that clear the plot.
+     - This script shows how to create a minimalistic :class:`~silx.gui.plot.actions.PlotAction` that clear the plot.

        This illustrates how to add more buttons in a plot widget toolbar.
    * - :download:`shiftPlotAction.py <../../../examples/shiftPlotAction.py>`
      - .. image:: img/shiftPlotAction.png
          :height: 150px
          :align: center
-     - This script is a simple (trivial) example of how to create a PlotWindow, create a custom :class:`PlotAction` and add it to the toolbar.
+     - This script is a simple (trivial) example of how to create a :class:`~silx.gui.plot.PlotWindow`, create a custom :class:`~silx.gui.plot.actions.PlotAction` and add it to the toolbar.

        The action simply shifts the selected curve up by 1 unit by adding 1 to each value of y.